wri/gfw-mapbuilder-georspo/README.md

 2. Next you need to set the base variable, different from _app.base, and set it to "", this appears immediately after the above line.
 Example of original setting: `var _app={cache:"0.1.26",esri:"3.16",base:"0.1.26"},base=location.href.replace(/\/[^\/]+$/,"");`, example of new setting: `var _app={cache:"0.1.26",esri:"3.16",base:"http://s3.amazonaws.com/gfw-mapbuilder/0.1.26"},base='';`

 ### Configuring
 This application has a general `src/js/config.js` file that contains things controlled by the developers.
 There is also a `resources.js` file which contains more configurations.
 However the Resources file contains configurations that are controlled via ArcGIS Online or whomever may be deploying the application.
-You can control things like the layers in the accordion, their source urls, service urls (print, geometry, map, etc.), which layers to include in the analysis, and even the configurations for slope analysis and other aspects of the analysis.
+You can control things like the layers in the accordion, their source urls, their order on the map  and in the UI, service urls (print, geometry, map, etc.), which layers to include in the analysis, and even the configurations for slope analysis and other aspects of the analysis.
 Anything that needs to be controlled from ArcGIS Online or the person deploying it, should be placed in `resources.js`.

 #### Configuring Layers and Accordions
 The layers and the accordion are now more easily configurable via the `resources.js` file.
 Layers that you want to appear on the map but not in the accordion should be placed under `extraLayers`.
 The configuration structure is as follows: